AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Wisdom is doing now what you are going to be happy with later on. — Joyce Meyer
+> The ones who are crazy enough to think they can change the world, are the ones that do. — Steve Jobs
 <!--END_SECTION:quote-->